On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Literature review

 Quantitative studies on the benefit of precisely modeling uncertainty are performed also in contexts different than energy generation planning, such as call center demand prediction.
 In \citep{ye2019call}, a time-series model is developed, and it is shown that under some dependence condition of call center demand streams, performing a joint forecast is more beneficial than building a single prediction model for each stream separately.
 More specifically, three types of inter-stream dependence are considered and modeled simultaneously, as well as certain data conditions where the multi-stream approach performs better than the single stream model are provided.
 This finding also highlights the importance of taking dependencies into account while modeling uncertainty.
-In our approach, as DeepAR is a global forecasting method, it considers such dependencies by design while building a model for uncertainty.
+In our approach, we use DeepAR which considers such dependencies by design while building a model for uncertainty.